music-lover-star/exercise-sheet-09/README.md

 # About
-This repository contains the classes needed for solving PSE WS 22/23 excercise sheet 9.
+This repository contains the classes needed for solving PSE WS 24/25 excercise sheet 9.

 The sheet has a presence and a homework part.

-In the presence part you will work with collections, use overloading and overriding and write recursive operations.
-In the homework part you will learn the concepts of object-oriented programming.

 The code should be solved in the specific classes.
-In the presence part you have to use the classes in this project and in the homework part you have to create your own maven project.
-You don't need this repo for the homework part.

 # Run the project
 * Open and run in Eclipse